-TUS is currently engaged with a range of our RUN-EU partners in the development of transnational Joint Programmes, utilising the strengths and capacity of the alliance.
-This will lead to an increasing provision of transnational joint awards and result in increased mobility opportunities for TUS students.
+TUS is currently engaged with a range of our RUN-EU partners in the development of Joint Programmes, utilising the strengths and capacity of the alliance.
+This will lead to increased mobility opportunities for TUS students.

 Table 8.4.
 Collaborative Programmes in TUS (2023-24)